Quebec police forces to hire staff specialized in handling domestic violence

 The largest portion of funding — $44 million—is going to the Directeur des poursuites criminelles et penales (DPCP) to ensure survivors of domestic abuse will be supported by a single prosecutor from the beginning to the very end of the legal process.

-The initiative is designed to maintain trust between the survivor and Crown and keep the survivor informed of the steps in the criminal process.
+The initiative is designed to maintain trust between the survivor and Crown and keep the survivor informed of the steps in the criminal process."We are talking about 40 more prosecutors that only do that," said justice minister Simon Jolin-Barrette.

+"From the beginning to the end of the judicial process, it will be the same prosecutor who will take time to explain what's coming in the next months, next year."

+Women’s shelters that were critical, at first, of the government’s response to the wave of femicides said they’re satisfied with these new initiatives.